MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-16 images on your home page can be compressed on average by a further 12% with Lossless compression (Figure 4.4.1), without losing their quality.
+16 images on your homepage can be compressed on average by a further 12% with Lossless compression (Figure 4.4.1), without losing their quality.
 12 images on the [PAGE Z] page could be 24% smaller (Figure 4.4.2).
 By using Lossy compression their size could be reduced even further.

 Compressing images will reduce the time it takes to download them and display on your page.

-Figure 4.4.1 – List of images on the home page and how much smaller they could be by applying Lossless compression.
+Figure 4.4.1 – List of images on the homepage and how much smaller they could be by applying Lossless compression.

 | Files        | Potential Gain          |
 | ------------- | ------------- |